 3. Add the Right Supplements

 Even the best recipes often don’t provide enough of certain nutrients, such as calcium.
-Your pup needs supplements if you’re feeding him from scratch.
-Which ones depend on which nutrients are missing from his meals.
+Your pup needs supplements if you’re feeding them from scratch.
+Which ones depend on which nutrients are missing from their meals.
 A good recipe should include specific supplement instructions.
 If you're unsure, talk to a pet nutritionist.

 4. Make Sure the Diet’s Working

-After your dog’s been dining on your kitchen creations for 2 to 3 weeks, take him to the vet to make sure he’s not gaining or losing too much weight.
-If his weight is changing, check it again in a couple of weeks.
+After your dog’s been dining on your kitchen creations for 2 to 3 weeks, take them to the vet to make sure they are not gaining or losing too much weight.
+If their weight is changing, check it again in a couple of weeks.